staszczuk/php-gallery/README.md

 # php-gallery
-Project for Development of Web Applications at Gdansk University of Technology
+Project for Development of Web Applications at Gdansk Tech

 ## About the project
 The goal of the project was to create a simple